Applying for Financial Aid

 - Provide shared access to your account: Customize access to your account for up to two additional people in MyNIU.
 Enter Self-Service under Quick Links, click Share My Information and select Delegate Access to a New Contact.

-- Pay your student account balance: You’ll receive your first billing statement generally one month before the start of a new semester, and you can view real-time information anytime in MyNIU after you register for classes.
+- Pay your student account balance: You'll receive your first billing statement generally two weeks after the start of a new semester, and you can view real-time information anytime in MyNIU after you register for classes.
 Want to make payments?
 Sign up for our Huskie Installment Plan.

 What to Know as You Continue Your Journey With NIU